Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Firewise Principle: Tree Spacing (Picture: NFPA)

-Outside of 30-feet, you generally just want to keep the area maintained.
+Outside of 30 feet, you want to keep the area maintained.
 Mow, trim trees and limbs, and keep things nice and clean.

 Mowing the lawn